felleslosninger/docs/_docs/idporten/oidc/oidc_guide_english.md

 The authorization code flow is recommended from almost all services which integrates towards ID-porten.

-The integration activity is started by sending an email to "idporten (at) Digitaliseringsdirektoratet (dot) no".
+The integration activities is [described in this list of activities at Samarbeidsportalen](https://samarbeid.digdir.no/id-porten/ta-i-bruk-id-porten/94)

 ## Overall description